At QPRC we recognise the unique skills and attributes demonstrated by service personnel in their service to our country.

 We strongly encourage ex-service personnel to look at the many and varied opportunities available.

 We appreciate that applying for roles outside of defence can be daunting.
-If you are unsure of where to start, or would like some support with the application process, please contact us at firstname.lastname@example.org
+If you are unsure of where to start, or would like some support with the application process, please contact us at firstname.lastname@example.org.
+We have also developed a guide to applying for positions at QPRC(PDF, 773KB).

 Why choose a job in Local Government?